-We now have the necessary tools to vectorize the algorithm for the wave equation.
+We now have the necessary tools to vectorize the wave equation algorithm as described mathematically in Section 1.5 and through code in Section 3.2.
 There are three loops: one for the initial condition, one for the first time step, and finally the loop that is repeated for all subsequent time levels.
-Since only the latter is repeated a potentially large number of times, we limit the efforts of vectorizing the code to this loop:
+Since only the latter is repeated a potentially large number of times, we limit our vectorization efforts to this loop: